swiftlang/swift-evolution/README.md

 [![Swift](https://img.shields.io/badge/Swift%205-Open%20to%20requests-brightgreen.svg)](#swift_stage)

 **Before you initiate a pull request**, please read the process document.
-Ideas should be thoroughly discussed on the [swift-evolution mailing list](https://swift.org/community/#swift-evolution) first.
+Ideas should be thoroughly discussed on the [swift-evolution forums](https://swift.org/community/#swift-evolution) first.

 This repository tracks the ongoing evolution of Swift.
 It contains: